SKB-CGN/ioBroker.energiefluss/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Correction of House-consumption calculation in combination with house-netto-calculation
+- changed battery animation if battery is fully charged or empty and no progress is detected

 ### 0.8.2 (2022-08-08)
 - Correction: some values can have different colors if their value is zero (consumption, production, grid and battery) (@guergen)
 - Animations are not displayed if the decimal place is 0 and the value is therefore also zero ( @oxident)